 9. Check out a Nature Center

-Local conservancies, nature centers and such offer families a plethora of opportunities to learn about their environment and local nature.
-Sometimes they open up their facilities for a very minimal cost.
+Local conservancies, nature centers and more offer families a plethora of opportunities to learn about their environment and local nature at minimal or no cost to you.

 10. Do Some Bird Watching

-All you really need to go bird watching is your ears and eyes.
+All you really need to go bird watching are your ears and eyes.
 Listen for the birdsong and try to view them as they flit through the trees.

-You can also invest in a pair of binoculars or even a good bird identification book.
-Sometimes you can join a local birding group and cache in on their expertise by finding some of the lesser known birds in your area.
+Be sure to invest in a good pair of binoculars, as well as a bird identification book.
+Or, join a local birding group and cache in on their expertise by finding some of the lesser known birds in your area.